cknoll/git-voting/README.md

 ## Criticism and Responses

 - GPG was never audited and has bus factor 1
-    - We could use [openpgp](https://www.openpgp.org/software/) instead
+    - We could use [openpgp](https://www.openpgp.org/software/) instead.
 - Tor is controlled via the exit nodes, many of which are operated by intelligence agencies.
     - The tor connections could be replaced by encrypted and anonymized emails.
 Like the VAT-distribution but the other way around.
     This makes the approach more complicated, though.